 How long do I need SR-22 insurance in Connecticut?

-You will need SR-22 in Connecticut for a duration of 3-5 years depending on the severity of the offense It assures the Connecticut DMV that you’re consistently maintaining at least the minimum required coverage levels mandated by the state.
+You will need an SR-22 in Connecticut for a period of 3-5 years depending on the severity of the offense.
+This document proves to the Connecticut DMV that you are maintaining state-mandated coverage.

 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.